All Episodes

 Well, glad to be with you.

-What do you feel about all of this?
+Since you heard Linda Moulton Howe's report, what do you feel about all of this?

-Well, I mean, it certainly is ominous to hear the ravenous encroachments, really, into the coral reefs, which are essential to the ecology of, you know, The idea that a third might be completely gone in a few years, and the idea that she mentioned that this may have to do with too many septic tanks too close to the water's edge in Florida in particular, again I think it reminds us of the fact that overpopulation is just going to be a disaster to us.
+And the idea that she mentioned that this may have to do with too many septic tanks too close to the water's edge in Florida in particular, again, I think it reminds us of the fact that overpopulation is just going to be a disaster to us.

-And I was thinking, with some dismay, of the fact that the Pope was just here in the United States preaching against birth control, which I find shocking when one considers what's happening to the ecology of the world.
+And I was thinking with some dismay of the fact that the Pope was just here in the United States preaching against birth control, which I find Shocking when one considers what's happening to the ecology of the world.

 I could not agree more.

-And of course, as you pointed out, I think, on the phone before the show, he's about to go to Mexico, where he is going to preach.
+And of course, as you pointed out, I think on the phone before the show, he's about to go to Mexico where he is going to preach.

-Indeed, there, pretty much, to the choir, a very much Catholic nation.
+Indeed, there, pretty much to the choir, a very much Catholic nation.

-And I just, I don't know where all of this is headed for us, bud, but I sense there's a reckoning coming.
+And I just, I don't know where all of this is headed for us, but I sense there's a reckoning coming.

 Earth is getting mad at us.